-If you purchase a mouse extermination package, dead mouse removal will be included in the price to exterminate mice ($450-$600).
+If you purchase a mouse extermination package, dead mouse removal will be included in the price to exterminate mice.
 If you find a dead mouse on your property and do not want to remove it yourself, hire a wildlife removal specialist or exterminator to help you dispose of it.
-The range for dead mouse removal cost is between $50-$150, which includes one trip to your home and disposal fees.
+If you don’t hire the service as part of a mouse extermination contract, the range for dead mouse removal cost is between $100 to $200, which includes one trip to your home and disposal fees.
 All dead animals carry the risk of spreading pathogens to your family.
 It is important to safely and quickly remove them as soon as possible.

 It is true that mice can cause a homeowner serious headaches.
 But it is hard to refute how much these tough little creatures have in common with humans.
 Hundreds of types of mice can be divided into New World and Old World species.
 The most common types of mice in North America include the deer mouse, field mouse, and house mouse.

 People tend to group mice and rats together, but these animals are distinct members of the rodent family.
 One big difference between them is their size.
 On average, mice grow between 1 to 7 inches in length.
 They are very small animals that only weigh between 0.5 and 1 ounce.
 Some mice in Africa are even smaller.

 Mice are social animals that communicate with each other using audible sounds as well as ultrasonic waves.
 Like humans, they are omnivores, meaning that they eat meat and plants.
 Despite their small stature, they eat a lot.
 They choose to build their nests near food sources so that they can fill their bellies up to 20 times per day.